-- (1) In January 2019, the Company entered into the Term Loan Facility.
-The fair value of this debt is categorized within Level 2 of the fair value hierarchy.
-See Note 6 for further information. - (2) The carrying value of the amounts outstanding under the Company's ABL Facility and Japan ABL Facility approximates the fair value due to the short-term nature of these obligations.
+- (2) In August 2020, the Company entered into the 2020 Japan Term Loan Facility.
+The fair value is categorized within Level 2 of the fair value hierarchy.
+The Company used discounted cash flows and market-based expectations for interest rates, credit risk, and the contractual terms of the debt to derive the fair value.
+See Note 7 for further information. - (3) In May 2020, the Company issued \$258,750,000 of 2.75% Convertible Notes due in 2026.
+The fair value of this debt is based on quoted prices for similar instruments in active markets combined with quantitative pricing models, and is therefore categorized within Level 2 of the fair value hierarchy.
+See Note 7 for further information. - (4) The carrying value of the amounts outstanding under the Company's ABL Facility and Japan ABL Facility approximates the fair value due to the short-term nature of these obligations.
 The fair value of this debt is categorized within Level 2 of the fair value hierarchy based on the observable market borrowing rates.
-See Note 6 for information on the Company's credit facilities, including certain risks and uncertainties related thereto. - (3) In December 2017 and August 2019, the Company entered into equipment notes that are both secured by certain equipment at the Company's golf ball manufacturing facility.
+See Note 7 for information on the Company's credit facilities, including certain risks and uncertainties related thereto. - (5) The Company entered into equipment notes in 2017, 2019 and 2020 that are secured by certain equipment at the Company's golf ball manufacturing facility.
 The fair value of this debt is categorized within Level 2 of the fair value hierarchy.
-See Note 6 for further information. - (4) The carrying value of the Company's standby letters of credit approximates the fair value as they represent the Company's contingent obligation to perform in accordance with the underlying contracts, using the exchange rates in effect at December 31, 2019.
-As such, the fair value of this contingent obligation is categorized within Level 2 of the fair value hierarchy.
+The Company used discounted cash flows and market-based expectations for interest rates, credit risk, and the contractual terms of the debt to derive the fair value.
+See Note 7 for further information.